anthony-morice/USER-THREADS/README.md

+## Description
+This repository contains code developed to complete an assignment for the CSCI 5103 Operating systems course offered at UMN.
+Note that the following files were provided by the course instructors: uthread.h, TCB.h, Makefile, and main.cpp.
+All other fles/code, however, was written by me.

-Run solution for main.cpp: ./uthread-solution-exe 100000000 8
+To run solution main.cpp: ./uthread-solution-exe 100000000 8

 ## Final Submission Comments
 To test the functionality of the uthread library, run the following commands